lytics/toolbucket/orderedtask/Readme.md

 to unmarshall the data in parallel.
 But sometimes you need those unmarshall messages, in the original order they arrived in.

-Solution use orderedtask.Pool, the Task's index will be the kafka offset and the Task's input will be the message bytes.
-The Task's result will be the unmarshalled struct.
+The orderedtask.Pool can do this.
+The Task's index in this case would be the kafka offset and the Task's input would be the message.Body() `[]bytes`.
+The Task's result would be the unmarshalled struct.
 For your processor func(),  write code to do the JSON unmarshalling into a struct.